fullerrd/SIP18-Talk/presentation.md

     object experimental {
       implicit val macros: macros = _
     }
     }

 ## Specification: What it looks like (3)
- * The types in the languageFeature object are called feature flags
-  * Each controls a set of features in Scala
+ * The types in the languageFeature object are called feature flags.
+Each flag controls a set of features in Scala
  * To enable a feature an implicit value of the feature type must be available.
  * This occurs with a named import from the language object:
+ * For Example:

     import language.experimental.macros
   or